trustnote-org/trustnote-pow-miner/README.md

 ## Run

 #### Command line edition
-> TrustNote PoW-Miner had been successfully compiled and executed on MacOS, Linux, Windows(x64). <br />
+> TrustNote PoW-Miner had been successfully compiled and executed on MacOS, Linux and Windows(x64). <br />
 > But, TrustNote PoW-Miner in command line edition is only for unit testing and is not currently being used in any production environment.

 #### Working with Node.js